Why an Annual Training Plan Makes the Difference Between Making & Missing Goals - Coach Tip Tuesday

 Why is an Annual Training Plan Important?

 While knowledge about training science and training plan design is important when it comes to crafting an Annual Training Plan, I’ve learned that this process is at least equal parts art and science.
 The art side of designing an Annual Training Plan accounts for the fact that an athlete’s training needs to be as simple as possible while still addressing all of the complexities of training.
-One of the most significant complexities of training is perhaps a surprising one: The most complex aspect of training is that humans are, well…humans.
+One of the most significant complexities of training is perhaps a surprising one: The most complex aspect of endurance sports training is that humans are, well…humans.

 How to Implement an Annual Training Plan